liebharc/basic_dsp/building.md

 `use_gpu` relies on `opencl` and `clFFT` to implement some operations (right now `fft` and `convolve_signal`) on the GPU.
 GPUs have the advantage that they allow highly parallel processing which is beneficial for many DSP operations.
 However GPUs also have the disadvantage that they have a high latency, which means that it takes time to move data to the GPU and back to the host CPU.
 For a library like `basic_dsp_vector` with many low level DSP operations, the high latency is a major drawback.
 Therefore the GPU is only used if the vector length exceeds a predefined threshold.

-In future the `combined_ops` may be an option to make further use of a GPU.
-But as of today that's not implemented.

 To run `basic_dsp_vector` with `use_gpu` at least one `opencl` driver must be installed (e.g. one of Intel, NVidia or AMD) and the `clFFT` library must be in the library path.
 Users should keep in mind that many consumer GPUs are optimized for `f32` operations and will be rather slow on `f64` data.

 # Embedded support: `no_std`